mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 2. Save the flow.
 Then save it as Actor, in order to be able to invoke the flow as [Inner Flow](/articles/19_Broadway/22_broadway_flow_inner_flows.md#save-as-actor).

 3. Edit the Load flow of the related table.
 For example, create a sequence initiation flow for the Payment table.
-Then edit the **LoadPayment.flow** by adding the sequence flow to the **Transformation** Stage and connecting its input and output arguments to the relevant columns.
+Then edit the **load_PAYMENT.flow** by adding the sequence flow to the **Transformation** Stage and connecting its input and output arguments to the relevant columns.

    ![image](images/11_tdm_impl_04.PNG)